The Story of Prairie Sky School

 We value community, sustainability, and social responsibility.

 Prairie Sky School was founded and incorporated in December 2008.
-Educator Kim Weiss (currently on sabbatical) brought together community members, homeschooling parents, and university education professors to develop a new vision for education in Regina.
-Following incorporation, and many living room discussions, the group held its first public meeting on January 22nd, 2009 at the Cathedral Area Community Association centre where 75 attendees shared their own personal visions of school possibilities.
+Educator Kim Weiss brought together community members, homeschooling parents, and university education professors to develop a new vision for education in Regina.
+Following incorporation and many living room discussions, the group held its first public meeting on January 22nd, 2009, at the Cathedral Area Community Association centre, where 75 attendees shared their visions of school possibilities.

-By September 2012, the school had grown to almost 30 students and had become a Qualified Independent School receiving partial funding from the new QIS initiative created by the SK Ministry of Education.
-In 2013 an Executive Director (now Sara Joy Zimmerman) was employed to build and support the organization as a non-profit business, and by August 2013 our first Principal was recruited, Corry Moriarty, to support and promote PSS learning/teaching and further develop our curricular and extra-curricular programs.
+By September 2012, the school had grown to almost 30 students.
+It had become a Qualified Independent School, receiving partial funding from the new QIS initiative created by the Saskatchewan Ministry of Education.
+In 2011 an Executive Director was hired to build the organization as a non-profit business.
+By August 2013, our first Principal was recruited to support and promote PSS learning/teaching and further develop our curricular and extra-curricular programs.

-Over the years since inception, much of the vision and founding elements of PSS remain the same.
-There has also been a great deal of evaluation and transition – the result of a natural evolution of ideas in a grass-roots organization.
-Now, in Year 11, Prairie Sky School has evolved into a thriving Qualified Independent School with a concise Vision & Purpose that has been synthesized from the original values and approaches.
+Over the years since inception, much of the vision and founding elements of PSS have remained the same.
+There has been a great deal of evaluation and transition – the result of a natural evolution of ideas in a grassroots organization.
+Now, in Year 13, Prairie Sky School has evolved into a thriving Qualified Independent School with a concise Vision & Purpose that has been synthesized from the original values and approaches.
 We deliver the Saskatchewan Curriculum holistically through Art, Community, and Nature, and are pedagogically inspired by Waldorf and Reggio Emilia traditions.

 We began as many good ideas do; a group of passionate, community-minded people gathered in a living room, sharing ideas of what is possible.
 It is in this spirit that we will continue to provide a truly holistic education alternative for local families.